OfficeDev/office-js-docs-pr/docs/develop/dialog-best-practices.md

 ## Rules and gotchas

 - The dialog can only navigate to HTTP**S** URLs, not HTTP.
 - The URL passed to the [displayDialogAsync](/javascript/api/office/office.ui) method must be in the exact same domain as the add-in itself.
 It cannot be a subdomain.
-But that page can redirect to a page in another domain.
+But the page that is passed to it can redirect to a page in another domain.
-- A host window, which can be a task pane or the UI-less [function file](/office/dev/add-ins/reference/manifest/functionfile) of an add-in command, can have only one dialog can be open at a time.
+- A host window, which can be a task pane or the UI-less [function file](/office/dev/add-ins/reference/manifest/functionfile) of an add-in command, can have only one dialog open at a time.
-- Only two Office APIs that can be called in the dialog box: the `messageParent` function  and `Office.context.requirements.isSetSupported`.
-For information about it, see [Specify Office hosts and API requirements](specify-office-hosts-and-api-requirements.md).
+- Only two Office APIs that can be called in the dialog box: the [messageParent](/javascript/api/office/office.ui#messageparent-message-) function  and `Office.context.requirements.isSetSupported`.
+For information about the second, see [Specify Office hosts and API requirements](specify-office-hosts-and-api-requirements.md).
 - The [messageParent](/javascript/api/office/office.ui#messageparent-message-) function can only be called from a page in the exact same domain as the add-in itself.

 ## Best practices